mjchaelr/advent-of-code/README.md

+Developer Notes:
-First time with kotlin :D
+First time developing with kotlin.
+This repo is just for fun! :D

 # advent-of-code